A Saint Who Levels Up Through Necromancy

 Yujin muttered it with genuine feeling.

-If getting clobbered by Fafnir had no effect, that would be one thing, but he’d struggled to deflect the thrusts, and thanks to the experience of thrashing about for an hour, he’d quickly come to understand the essence of the spear art.
+If the beatings from Fafnir had amounted to nothing, that would have been one thing.
+But he had struggled to deflect the thrusts, and through an hour of thrashing about he’d come to grasp the essence of the spear art fast.

-Ironically enough, Fafnir’s method of instruction suited Yujin quite well.
+Ironically enough, Fafnir’s method of instruction suited Yujin rather well.

 — Your knack for using your body isn’t bad, either.
 At this rate, you’d have reached the heights had you set out as a Martial-line Hunter.